 What does coffee from Ethiopia taste like?

 Ethiopia is not only the presumed birthplace of Arabica coffee.
-The country has a long coffee tradition and is one of the few coffee-producing countries where coffee consumption is deeply embedded in the culture.
-Domestic demand for coffee is high, and almost half of the coffee grown stays in the country.
-Ethiopia is the largest coffee-producing country in Africa and, according to ICO data, the fifth-largest coffee exporter in the world.
+The country has a long coffee tradition; it is one of the few coffee-producing countries where coffee consumption is deeply rooted in the culture.
+As a result, domestic demand for coffee is high, and almost half of the cultivated coffee remains in the country.
+Ethiopia is the largest coffee-producing country in Africa and, according to ICO data, the fifth largest coffee exporter in the world.

-As is often the case with coffee-specific topics, it's very difficult to make generalized statements.
-The same applies to the taste of Ethiopian coffee.
+As is often the case with coffee-specific topics, it is very difficult to make generalizations.
+The same applies to the taste of Ethiopian coffees.

-In general, Ethiopian coffees are known for their floral and fruity flavors and their rather light body.
+Generally, Ethiopian coffees are known for floral and fruity flavor notes and tend to have a lighter body.

-In each specific case, it depends on numerous factors such as the region within the country, the local varieties, the altitude, the processing, etc. Thus, coffee from the same region in Ethiopia (as in all other growing countries) can differ significantly in taste.
+In specific individual cases, it then depends on numerous factors such as the region within the country, the local varieties, the altitude, the processing, etc. Thus, coffee from the same region in Ethiopia (as in all other growing countries) can differ significantly in taste.

-Before we discuss the different regions in Ethiopia, to which specific profiles can generally be assigned, let us first consider a few Ethiopian specifics:
+Before we delve into the different regions in Ethiopia, which can generally also be assigned certain profiles, let's first look at some Ethiopian specifics:

 The two dominant processing methods are washed and unwashed (fully natural).
 Washed coffees from Limu, Sidamo, and Yirgacheffe taste significantly more nuanced, finer, and have a lighter body than unwashed coffees.
-Unwashed coffees are often very fruity and berry-like, with a wine-like acidity.
+Unwashed coffees are often very fruity and berry-like, and have a wine-like acidity.

-Although washed coffees are often more relevant in the specialty coffee world, it's interesting to note that more than two-thirds (approximately 70 to 80%) of Ethiopian coffees are processed unwashed.
-The climatic conditions for pure sun-drying are optimal in Ethiopia, and in some coffee-growing regions, water tends to be a scarce commodity.
+Although washed coffees are often more relevant in the specialty coffee world, it is interesting to know that more than two-thirds (approx. 70 to 80%) of Ethiopian coffees are processed unwashed.
+The climatic conditions for pure sun-drying are optimal in Ethiopia, and in some coffee regions, water tends to be scarce.

-Processing methods such as "honey processed" and experiments with certain fermentation methods are currently very rare.
-The reason for this is that exporters have rarely been able to process micro lots.
-Micro lots have no tradition in the Ethiopian coffee system, and thus exporters usually lack the appropriate machinery to process smaller coffee lots.
-Here, too, a change is just beginning to emerge, so this trend will increase in the future.
+Processing methods such as “honey processed” and experiments with specific fermentation methods are still very rare.
+The reason for this is that it has been very difficult for exporters to process micro-lots so far.
+Micro-lots have no tradition in the Ethiopian coffee system, and so exporters usually do not have the appropriate machinery to process smaller coffee lots.
+However, a change is currently taking place, so this trend is expected to increase in the future.

-The Ethiopian highlands in the west of the country are the birthplace of Arabica coffee, and as a result, Ethiopia has the greatest genetic diversity of Arabica varieties of all coffee-growing countries.
+The Ethiopian highlands in the west of the country are the birthplace of Arabica coffee, and so it is that Ethiopia has the greatest genetic diversity of Arabica varieties of all coffee-cultivating countries.

-To date, the JARC (Jimma Agriculture Research Center) in Ethiopia has isolated approximately 3,000 coffee accessions in its research facilities, but they have not yet genetically evaluated all of them.
-Thus, there is an incredibly high level of genetic diversity in Ethiopia, with up to 3,000 possible Arabica varieties.
+To date, the JARC (Jimma Agriculture Research Center) in Ethiopia has isolated approximately 3,000 “coffee accessions” in its research facilities, but they have not yet genetically evaluated all of them.
+Thus, there is an incredibly high genetic diversity in Ethiopia with up to 3,000 possible Arabica varieties.

-Ethiopian coffee varieties are often referred to as "heirloom varieties," which isn't strictly speaking correct.
-A more accurate term is "local landraces," meaning the local landraces of Arabica.
+Ethiopian coffee varieties are often collectively referred to as "Heirloom varieties," which is not technically correct.
+A more accurate term is "local landraces" of Arabica.

 Hannes Fendrich

-These traditional, local varieties differ by region, which certainly contributes to the distinct flavor profiles in each region.
-The most accurate classification is the one published by the JARC (Joint Coffee Association) and the local landraces.
-Since most coffee is produced by smallholder farmers, who often cultivate different varieties, the opportunity to taste single-origin varietal coffees is currently rare.
-With the current increase in privately owned farms, this will hopefully become more common in the future.
+These traditional, local varieties differ by region, which certainly contributes to the different flavor profiles in the respective regions.
+The most accurate division is into varieties released by the JARC and local landraces.
+Since most coffee is produced by "smallholder" farmers and they often cultivate different varieties, it is currently rare to have the opportunity to taste single-varietal coffees.
+With the increase in privately owned farms that we are currently seeing, this will hopefully become more common in the future.

-Hannes Fendrich and Martin Elwert (both Coffee Circle) visit partner producers in Ethiopia (ZVG: Coffee Circle)
+Hannes Fendrich and Martin Elwert (both Coffee Circle) visiting partner producers in Ethiopia (Copyright: Coffee Circle)

-Naturally, growing conditions play a major role.
-It has also been proven in Ethiopia that the very high-altitude growing regions of Sidamo, Yirgacheffe, and Limu produce the best quality.
+Of course, growing conditions play a major role.
+It has also been proven in Ethiopia that the very high-altitude growing regions in Sidamo, Yirgacheffe, and Limu produce the best qualities.

 Washed coffee:

-In the south, i.e. Sidamo and Yirgacheffe, the coffee cherries are mainly washed and wet fermented in the traditional way.
+Coffee cherries in the south, i.e., Sidamo and Yirgacheffe, are primarily washed and wet-fermented in a traditional manner.

-First, the pulp is mechanically removed, and the beans, along with the mucilage, are placed in water tanks for fermentation .
-Depending on the wet mill, this takes place for a period of approximately 18 to 48 hours.
-The beans are then removed from the water tank and guided into another water tank via "washing lines" using wooden hooks.
+First, the pulp is mechanically removed, and the bean with the mucilage is placed in water tanks for fermentation.
+Depending on the wet mill, this occurs for a period of approx. 18 to 48 hours.
+Afterwards, the beans are released from the water tank and "guided" into another water tank in "washing channels" with wooden hooks.

-This occurs under pressure exerted by the wooden hooks, which loosens a large portion of the mucilage.
-The remaining mucilage residue then dissolves in the final stage, the water tank, where the parchment coffee is soaked in fresh water overnight.
+This happens under the pressure exerted by the wooden hooks, which removes most of the mucilage.
+The last remnants of mucilage are then removed at the final station, the water tank, where the parchment coffee is soaked overnight in fresh water again.

-It is well known that this classic fermentation method has a high water consumption, reaching over 20 liters of water per kilogram of red cherries.
+It is known that this classic fermentation method has a high water consumption, exceeding 20 liters of water per kg of red cherries.
 This high water consumption is controversial from an ecological perspective.
-Therefore, there is a growing movement toward eco-pulpers, i.e., machines that, after pulping the beans, also mechanically remove the mucilage from the parchment coffee through friction.
+Therefore, there is a growing movement towards eco-pulpers, i.e., a machine that, after pulping the bean, also mechanically removes the mucilage from the parchment coffee through friction.

-This parchment coffee is then placed in water tanks overnight, where the last remnants of the mucilage are removed.
-The next day, the coffee is transferred to the drying beds.
-Technically speaking, no fermentation takes place at all with this eco-pulped coffee.
+This parchment coffee then goes into water basins overnight, where the last residues of mucilage are removed.
+The next day, the coffee is already transferred to drying beds.
+Technically, no fermentation takes place with this eco-pulped coffee.

-A major advantage is that this type of processing only requires 1 to 2 liters of water per kg of red cherries and is therefore considered significantly more ecological than traditional processing.
+A major advantage is that this type of processing only uses 1 to 2 liters of water per kg of red cherries and is therefore considered significantly more ecological than traditional processing.

-What follows is an overview of the regions and their "typical" flavors, a very generalized view divided into east, south, and west.
-Coffee is also cultivated in a few areas in northern Ethiopia, but these are rather negligible due to the small quantities produced.
-(Photo: ZVG Hannes Fendrich.
+Below is an overview of the regions and their "typical" flavors, i.e., a very generalized view, divided into East, South, and West.
+Coffee is also cultivated in a few areas in northern Ethiopia, but these are largely negligible due to the small quantities.
+(Photo: Copyright Hannes Fendrich.
 An older overview of the different coffee regions in Ethiopia)

 The classic regions: Harar, Sidamo, Yirgacheffe